Anush-Amin/Flask_Project/README.md

 # Flipkart review scrapping project using Flask

+## How it works?
+* In the home page enter the name of the product whose review has to be scrapped
+* The reviews page will be opened which shows 10 reviews
+* You can download the csv which will give you all the reviews (upto 110)

 ## Details of step wise logic for scrapping rating
 1) Go to the flipkart website with query query = "iphone14"